What can I do with my degree?

 - Research how these relate to careers and what they would require

-- Identify any potential gaps and see a placement officer at SEECC for ideas on where to find work experience
+- Identify any potential gaps and see a placement officer at the Careers Centre for ideas on where to find work experience

 - If you plan to take a year out come and see a Careers Adviser for advice on how to make it count

 Students who can offer a range of skills AND some relevant experience often seem to have a better chance of getting a place on a graduate training scheme , this may be because they can articulate to an employer why they want to work in that area and what they can offer.
 For example an Arts student who wants to get a place on a competitive HR management training scheme with a large employer would have a better chance if they had spent some time whilst studying working (paid or unpaid) in an HR department.
 If they were unsuccessful they could choose whether to study towards a professional qualification in their own time or take a year out getting some relevant experience maybe working as a HR Admin assistant, or work shadowing an HR professional (unpaid), ideally they might do both!
 One thing that is clear though, is that by getting this experience students can really decide whether this is the right career option for them and this self-knowledge will impress at interview.